o3de/o3de.org/content/docs-snapshot/userguide/vegetation-bending-touch-intro.md

 An FBX mesh can be exported into Lumberyard from many common digital content creation tools, or from an existing \.fbx asset file\.

-For more details on working with FBX meshes in Lumberyard, read [Working with the FBX Settings Tool](char-fbx-importer.md)\.
+For more details on working with FBX meshes in Lumberyard, read [Customize FBX asset export with FBX Settings](fbx-intro.md)\.

 ## Cube Collision Proxy Mesh<a name="vegetation-bending-touch-collision-cube"></a>

 The cube proxy mesh is a simple primitive used to determine when a collision \(a "touch"\) occurs between the vegetation object and some other physical entity\.
 You import it as an FBX mesh, and if you name this mesh as **\*\_touchbend** \(for example, **proxy\_touchbend**\) the FBX pipeline will automatically identify this mesh as the trigger volume\.

 This mesh is cube\-shaped and big enough to cover the main mesh, and is used at runtime as a trigger volume\.
 Whenever a physical entity enters this volume during your game's inner loop processing, the Lumberyard engine will trigger the creation of a "skeleton" structure made of dynamic rigid bodies \(segments\) attached to each other via joints \(specifically, D6Joints in PhysX\)\.
 This structure simulates a terrain\-anchored skeleton that passively reacts to the movement of physical entities pushing through it\.

-For more details on creating physics proxy meshes, read [Creating Physics Proxies for Static Meshes](char-fbx-export-static-meshes-best-practices-physics.md)\.

 ## Vegetation Skeleton<a name="vegetation-bending-touch-skeleton"></a>